UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-display.md

 can use it to display random world states.

 We'll start with a function `make-all-cells` that creats all the posns in the given range.
-This is a fairly complex use of `foldl`, `build-list` and multiple `lambda`s, so definitely ask questions if you're not clear what's happening here.
+This is a fairly complex use of `apply`, `build-list` and multiple `lambda`s, so definitely ask questions if you're not clear what's happening here.